IBMBAROOEI/Node-JS-project-and-use-type-script/README.md

-# The Purpose of this Exercise: Modularizing a Node.js Project with TypeScript
+# The Purpose of this practice: Modularizing a Node.js Project with TypeScript

 ## How to Use TypeScript with Node.js